egXcoder/Study-Repository/redis/parts/redis_stream.md

     Process B (same name) tries to ACK it
     If ACK happens twice → error or data inconsistencies

-Q: can i see the messages that not assigned to workers yet?
+### Q: can i see the messages that not assigned to workers yet?
-Redis does not provide a direct command like: “Give me only undelivered messages” you have to run a script to extract them
+Redis does not provide a direct command like: “Give me only undelivered messages”. you have to run a script to extract them

-Q: what should i do if worker failed to process message? should worker still acknowledge it?
+### Q: what should i do if worker failed to process message? should worker still acknowledge it?
 YES, in most real-world systems you should still XACK failed messages..
 If you don’t ACK them, they will remain stuck in the pending list forever and never be reprocessed unless you explicitly reclaim or delete them.

 Best practice is: